 Pont Jupiter’s Design Lead and CEO deliver lecture and workshop

 Our Design Lead, Andrej Antolović, and I, as our firm’s CEO, attended this event.
 There, we delivered our lecture “Mapping user experiences/customer journey mapping“.
 Instead of just having a PowerPoint/Keynote presentation, Andrej envisioned our talk in a more interactive format.
 The first part of the lecture served the purpose of introducing Point Jupiter and our work, followed by a brief description of Andrej’s and my role.
 After that brief intro, we discussed and defined UX mapping, what is it, when it is being used, what you can expect from it, and more.

 After that, we presented a fictional business, “Fresh Fish” as a task for students.
 Following that, we asked them to map the user experience and customer journey.
 The idea was to understand and be empathic towards the customers of Fresh Fish as an online marketplace for fresh fish delivery.
 We defined a persona (Božo) and facilitated discussion.
 Students and some of the teaching staff readily accepted the idea of a workshop.
 Divided into several groups, each tasked with mapping one stage of the journey, they worked collaboratively.

 We projected the matrix and encouraged participants to put post-its on it.
 After the completion of this mapping exercise, Andrej and I went through their notes and presented a broader context.
 Then we made concrete parallels between the task they’ve just been through and the theoretical introduction from the start of the presentation.

-After that, the floor was open for questions.
-“Doesn’t this process increase the price of your services, and how do you stay competitive?”; “How do you find and recruit people to take part in your user researches and studies?”; “What’s the major challenge in successfully conducting the customer/user experience journey mapping?” – These were but some of the exciting questions they asked us.
+After that, the floor was open to questions.
+“Doesn’t this process increase the price of your services, and how do you stay competitive?”; “How do you find and recruit people to take part in your user research and studies?”; “What’s the major challenge in successfully conducting the customer/user experience journey mapping?” – These were but some of the exciting questions they asked us.